cktlco/crew-chief-autovoicepack/README.md

    - Scroll down to the second cell and click **Run** (▶️).
    - This process will run for many hours, generating .wav files into the `/content/crew-chief-autovoicepack/output` folder.
    - You can see ongoing progress by opening the `/content/crew-chief-autovoicepack/log.txt` folder in the Colab file browser.
 Re-open the file to see updates.
-   - By default, this start 3 parallel processes, which will not even come close to using all the available GPU VRAM, but is constrained by the limited System RAM available in the Colab environment.
+   - By default, this will start 3 parallel processes, which will not use all the available GPU VRAM, but is constrained by the limited System RAM available in the Colab environment.
 Additional processes will be killed with an "out of memory" error.

 8. **Save the Voice Pack Results**